 Act Now : Sponsor an Orphan

-Why This Program Now.
+Why This Program Now

 Gaza is at a critical stage that requires moving beyond emergency humanitarian relief toward rebuilding livelihoods and restoring economic activity.
 While humanitarian aid remains essential, empowering individuals to build their own businesses and sustainable income sources is a foundational step toward long-term economic and social recovery.
+Supporting entrepreneurial ideas at this stage helps to:

 Rebuild income sources for affected families.